Naomi Robson

 Naomi Robson (born 4 December 1961) is an American-born Australian television presenter who is best known as the former presenter of the east coast edition of Today Tonight, an Australian current affairs program which was broadcast on weeknights on the Seven Network, from 1997 to 2006.

 Early life

-Robson was born in Los Angeles, California, in the United States, but as a child she travelled around the world due to her father's work, spending most of her time between Australia and Britain.
+Robson was born in Los Angeles, California, in the United States, to father Richard Robson, a professor of chemistry who would go on to win the Nobel Prize, and mother Shirley.
+As a child she travelled around the world due to her father's work, spending most of her time between Australia and Britain.
 She eventually settled in Australia and began a Bachelor of Arts degree at La Trobe University in Melbourne, planning on majoring in archaeology and modern art.
-After two years Robson dropped out of university to pursue her passion for photojournalism.
+After two years, Robson dropped out of university to pursue her passion for photojournalism.

 Over the next few years, Robson worked in numerous positions, including being an assistant to photojournalists and a copywriter for an advertising agency.
 She then took a working trip to London, during which she worked as a journalist and as an editorial assistant for a magazine publishing house.
 After three years in London she returned to Australia and, in 1989, became an assistant editor and feature writer for Personal Success magazine.